Post Operative Instructions Following Tooth Extraction

 - NO eating or drinking for 2 hours after surgery was completed.

-- DO NOT smoke, drink alcoholic or carbonated beverages, drink through a straw, rinse, brush gum tissue or floss the surgical area for the first two days.
+- Do not drink through a straw or rinse the area for the first 2 days.

-- After the first 2 days and for the next 2 WEEKS you should perform oral hygiene procedures in the surgical site with caution.
-This means brush the gum tissue and floss with light contact.
-You can rinse with Listerine, salt water or just water if necessary to keep area clean.
+- Once the stiches come out, you should perform oral hygiene procedures in the surgical site over the next two weeks with caution.
+This means brush the gum tissue with light contact.
+You can rinse with alcohol-free Listerine or other alcohol-free rinses, warm salt water or just water if necessary to keep area clean.

-- For the first 2 WEEKS following surgery you want to avoid eating hard, tough, or rough foods (chips, popcorn, nuts, caramels, steak).
-It is best to chew in areas of the mouth where surgery was not done.
+- AVOID eating hard, tough, or rough foods (chips, popcorn, nuts, caramels, steak) during the first two weeks following surgery.
+It is best to chew in areas of the mouth away from where the tooth extraction was done.

 - Slight amounts of discomfort and swelling are normal and to be expected following surgery.
 If the pain becomes severe in spite of medication, or you experience an unusual amount of swelling, call the doctor immediately.